 In a recent post I shared my feelings regarding Amendment 1, or “Clean” Missouri.
 An amendment to the Missouri Constitution that would allow for redistricting that would essentially lead to extreme gerrymandering of our state representative and state senate districts.

-In today’s report, I want to share my thoughts about two other potential amendments to our Constitution, which are Amendments 2 and 3, both of which deal with the legalization of medical marijuana in Missouri.
+In today’s report, I want to share my thoughts about another potential amendment to our Constitution, Amendment 3, which is an absurd attempt at the legalization of medical marijuana in Missouri.

 First and foremost – I truly believe that our Constitution should only be amended under extraordinary circumstances.
 It should be limited to matters that go beyond what would amount to a basic change to our statutes.
-With that said, I do not believe that legalizing marijuana for medical purposes rises to a Constitutional level and that is enough reason for me to vote “no” on Amendments 2 & 3.
+With that said, I do not believe that legalizing marijuana for medical purposes rises to a Constitutional level and that alone is enough reason for me to vote “no” on Amendment 3.

 Just think of the implications of such a law.
 In Section 7, subsection (n) this amendment states, “No testing laboratory shall be subject to civil or criminal prosecution…” THIS IS OUTRAGEOUS!